 - Not watering often enough or watering too lightly.

-Generally when monstera leaves turn brown at the edges and begin to curl because of low humidity, high temperature or dry soil but if the leaves are turning brown in spots or even black then the cause is too much moisture around the roots which creates the conditions that promote fungal diseases.
+Generally, monstera leaves turn brown at the edges and begin to curl because of low humidity, high temperature, or dry soil but if the leaves are turning brown in spots or even black then the cause is too much moisture around the roots which creates the conditions that promote fungal diseases.

-There are several fungal disease pathogens that cause monstera leaves to turn brown or black but the are all caused by damp soil and overwatering.
+Several fungal disease pathogens cause monstera leaves to turn brown or black but they are all caused by damp soil and overwatering.

 How to Revive Dying Monstera with Brown or Black Leaves

 To revive a dying monstera plant with brown leaves it is important to recreate the conditions of the monstera’s native environment by increasing the humidity to at least 30% and maintaining a temperature between 60°F and 85°F. Water the soil with a generous soak then allow the top inch to dry between bouts of watering.

 - Spray the monstera leaves with mist if the leaf margins are turning brown and curling.
 This helps to reduce water loss from the leaves and creates a humid micro-climate around your monstera.
 If your monstera is suffering from drought stress with curling leaves then I’d recommend misting the leaves every day.

 - Use a humidifier to increase the humidity in arid climates.
-If your air is particularly dry because of the climate or the need to use indoor heating often (which lowers humidity) then a plant humidifier if a great option as they can increase the humidity to a precise level to suit your monstera plant.
-This is the most practical and effective way to mimic the humidity of the monstera’s native environment if you home has particularly dry air.
+If your air is particularly dry because of the climate or the need to use indoor heating often (which lowers humidity) then a plant humidifier is a great option as it can increase the humidity to a precise level to suit your monstera plant.
+This is the most practical and effective way to mimic the humidity of the monstera’s native environment if your home has particularly dry air.
 Plant humidifiers are relatively inexpensive and available in garden centers or on Amazon.

-- Locate the monstera out the way of draughts and air currents.
-Consider whether the air current from air conditioning or forced air could be sapping moisture from your monstera and move the plant to a more stable environment.
+- Locate the monstera out of the way of draughts and air currents.
+Consider whether the air current from air conditioning or forced air could be sapping moisture from your monstera and moving the plant to a more stable environment.